Rybeardawg1/Tower-Defense/README.md

 ### Educational Component - Math Challenges
     Players solve math problems during gameplay to earn points.
 Problems are categorized into:

-    Easy: Low rewards, suitable for quick answers.
+    - Easy: Low rewards, suitable for quick answers.
-    Medium: Moderate difficulty with balanced rewards.
+    - Medium: Moderate difficulty with balanced rewards.
-    Hard: High difficulty with maximum rewards.
+    - Hard: High difficulty with maximum rewards.
     The math-solving panel can be toggled on/off, ensuring it integrates seamlessly with the core gameplay.

-    Educational Value: This component promotes problem-solving and learning in an engaging way, transforming the game into an educational tool.
+    - Educational Value: This component promotes problem-solving and learning in an engaging way, transforming the game into an educational tool.
-### Dynamic Game Elements (Great Elements)
+### Dynamic Game Elements
 #### Towers
     Towers can be dragged and dropped onto valid zones.
 Placement resets if invalid.
     Four types of towers: Weak, Medium, Strong, Ultimate, with each offering increased damage output.